AppiahBlessed/alx-low_level_programming/0x0E-structures_typedef/README.md

 Prototype: dog_t *new_dog(char *name, float age, char *owner);
 You have to store a copy of name and owner
 Return NULL if the function fails

+5. How many legs does a dog have if you call his tail a leg?
+Four.
+Saying that a tail is a leg doesn't make it a leg mandatory
+Score: 0.0% (Checks completed: 0.0%)

+Write a function that frees dogs.

+Prototype: void free_dog(dog_t *d);